 Books that no longer fit into the stacks are housed at the Ruth Lilly Auxiliary Facility (ALF).
 Most materials from ALF can be requested.
 You can find more information about requesting from ALF (delivery and pick up, duration of loans, returning materials, and restricted use items) here.
-Besides, many of the books in the Chemistry Library collections are e-books.
+Besides, many of the books in the Sciences Library collections are e-books.
 Alternatively, you may browse the titles available from the websites of the different publishers.
 Titles from Springer, Wiley, Elsevier, and the Royal Society of Chemistry may be of interest for the chemistry community.

 I'm off campus and want to get access to an article I used in the library?